pypeit/PypeIt/doc/coadd3d.rst

 spatial direction (i.e. the long axis of each slice; predominantly along detector rows), and ``slice_subpixel`` is the number of times to divide each of the slices (i.e. the short axis of each slice).
 Note that all three of these ``subpixel`` definitions are perpendicular to each other in the datacube.

-Each of these parameters governs the number of subpixels in the corresponding dimensions of the datacube.
+While the ``spec_subpixel`` and ``spat_subpixel`` options are somewhat intuitive (i.e. the code is dividing detector columns and rows into smaller subpixels), the ``slice_subpixel`` option may not be immediately obvious, so consider the following example.
+Imagine the long edge of the slice aligned East-West.
+The short edge of a single slice will span a Dec difference of 0.35 arcseconds in the case of the Keck/KCWI Small slicer. ``slice_subpixel`` is effectively dividing this slice width further.
+If ``slice_subpixel=7`` then this is creating seven subslices, each of width 0.05 arcseconds.
+The importance of this becomes really noticeable when combined with the differential atmospheric refraction (DAR) correction.
+Consider two wavelengths that have a relative DAR of 0.15 arcseconds.
+In this case, choosing a value of ``slice_subpixel=1`` would shift the relative spatial positions by 0.35 arcseconds (i.e. the difference between adjacent slices) compared to the true difference of 0.15 arcseconds. ``slice_subpixel`` divides the flux of the slice into evenly spaced rectangular bins, and places each of these into a voxel of the final datacube.
+In the case of a 0.15 arcsecond shift, this would mean that :math:`3/7` of the flux ends up in one output slice and the remaining :math:`4/7` of the flux ends up in the adjacent slice.

-As an alternative, you can convert the spec2d frames into a datacube with the ``NGP`` method.
+As an alternative to the ``subpixel`` method, you can convert the spec2d frames into a datacube with the ``NGP`` method.
 This algorithm is effectively a 3D histogram.
 This approach is faster than ``subpixel``, flux is conserved, and voxels are not correlated.
 However, this option suffers the same downsides as any histogram; the choice of bin sizes can change how the datacube appears.